ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 That is, as far as the phone calls we've had in the past, pretty standard of them.

-I told them about the situation briefly with the same POV I gave to my direct boss Eloise: that a mishap over audio surveillance may have triggered some weird situation where my job got involved with the government and I was under an investigation of some kind, and I just wanted to clear things up if so, but they cut off my work communications and they told me they contacted my parents -- hence why I was calling.
+I told them about the situation briefly with the same POV I gave to my direct boss Kandis: that a mishap over audio surveillance may have triggered some weird situation where my job got involved with the government and I was under an investigation of some kind, and I just wanted to clear things up if so, but they cut off my work communications and they told me they contacted my parents -- hence why I was calling.

 My parents told me that yes, they had spoken to someone and mentioned the name of the HR person I recently spoke to, saying the young woman said that my computer was hacked and that she had stressed that I was _not_ under any kind of government investigation.
 Which was good to hear!
 I felt that could be possible for the next 48 hours or so, when I realized it most certainly was not, but that was Wednesday evening.
 When I spoke to my parents, it was Monday afternoon.